Death of God theology: 20th-century philosophy and theology

 In 1961, Gabriel Vahanian's The Death of God was published.
 Vahanian argued that modern secular culture had lost all sense of the sacred, lacking any sacramental meaning, no transcendental purpose or sense of providence.
 He concluded that for the modern mind "God is dead".
 In Vahanian's vision a transformed post-Christian and post-modern culture was needed to create a renewed experience of deity.

 Thomas J. J. Altizer offered a radical theology of the death of God that drew upon William Blake, Hegelian thought and Nietzschean ideas.
 He conceived of theology as a form of poetry in which the immanence (presence) of God could be encountered in faith communities.
 However, he no longer accepted the possibility of affirming belief in a transcendent God.
 Altizer concluded that God had incarnated in Christ and imparted his immanent spirit which remained in the world even though Jesus was dead.
 Unlike Nietzsche, Altizer believed that God truly died.
 He was considered to be the leading exponent of the Death of God movement.

-Richard L. Rubenstein represented that radical edge of Jewish thought working through the impact of the Holocaust.
+Richard L. Rubenstein represented the radical edge of Jewish thought working through the impact of the Holocaust.
 In a technical sense he maintained, based on the Kabbalah, that God had "died" in creating the world.
 However, for modern Jewish culture he argued that the death of God occurred in Auschwitz.
-Although the literal death of God did not occur at this point, this was the moment in time in which humanity was awakened to the idea that a theistic God may not exist.
+Although the literal death of God did not occur at this point, this was the moment in which humanity was awakened to the idea that a theistic God may not exist.
 In Rubenstein's work, it was no longer possible to believe in an orthodox/traditional theistic God of the Abrahamic covenant; rather, God is a historical process.

 21st century

-Although the direct linkage between the Lacanian-Marxist critical theory of Slavoj Žižek and Death of God thought is not immediately apparent, his explicitly Hegelian reading of Christianity, defended most conspicuously in the 2009 The Monstrosity of Christ, strongly lends itself to this tradition.
-Strongly influenced by both Dietrich Bonhoeffer and G.K.
-Chesterton, Žižek advocates a variant of Christian atheism, more or less strongly depending upon context.
+Although the direct linkage between the Lacanian–Marxist critical theory of Slavoj Žižek and Death of God thought is not immediately apparent, his explicitly Hegelian reading of Christianity, defended most conspicuously in the 2009 The Monstrosity of Christ, strongly lends itself to this tradition.
+Strongly influenced by both Dietrich Bonhoeffer and G. K. Chesterton, Žižek advocates a variant of Christian atheism, more or less strongly depending upon context.
 As early as Adam Kotsko's 2008 Žižek and Theology a direct linkage between Žižek and this tradition has been maintained.
 Initially, reviewers vigorously rejected this connection, but following the publication of The Monstrosity of Christ as well as subsequent co-paneled sessions, the direct relation between Žižek and Thomas Altizer has become clear.